 Campers will get a chance to learn a variety of crafts during their week at camp.
 Crafts could include “boondoggling,” leather stamping, beadwork, tie-dying, and other traditional favorites that stretch the limits of a campers’ imagination.
 Crafts may vary from week to week.

-In accordance with Certified Horsemanship Association safety practices, traditional campers will have the opportunity to learn how to effectively ride a horse through an obstacle course or on a trail ride.
+In accordance with Certified Horsemanship Association safety practices, traditional campers will have the opportunity to learn how to effectively ride a horse in an arena, through an obstacle course (campers aged 10 – 11) or on a trail ride (campers aged 12 – 15).
 They will practice the horsemanship skills they learn by navigating around poles, barrels, or trees and over bridges, logs, and creeks!
-Mini-Campers and Explorers go on a pony ride, learn how to groom horses, and enjoy other stables activities.
+Mini-Camp Explorers go on a pony ride, learn how to groom horses, and enjoy other stables activities.

 Campers will receive an introduction to outdoor living skills.
 Outdoor skills could include fire building, shelter making, knots & lashings, orienteering, and other basic skills to help survive in the woods.
 Older campers often learn more advanced skills.